ricotandrio/clone-spotify/README.md

 $ npm run dev
 ```

+If you run this repository on localhost, you'll need to provide a .env file containing the Spotify client ID and Firebase authentication details.

 ## Live Demo
 You can visit the live version of the website at https://clone-spotify-deployment.netlify.app.
-For the full experience and access to all features, please use the application from your local host.